awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-stream-email-events-kinesis.md

 In the Amazon Pinpoint Email API, you can create *configuration sets* that specify how to handle certain email events\.
 For example, you can create a configuration set that sends delivery notifications to a specific *event destination*, such as an Amazon SNS topic or a Kinesis Data Firehose delivery stream\.
 When you send email through the Amazon Pinpoint Email API using that configuration set, Amazon Pinpoint sends information about email\-related events to the event destination that you specified in the configuration set\.

-The Amazon Pinpoint Email API can deliver information about the following email events to the event destinations that you specify:
+The Amazon Pinpoint Email API can deliver information about the following types of email events to the event destinations that you specify:
 + **Sends** – The call to Amazon Pinpoint was successful, and Amazon Pinpoint attempted to deliver the email\.
 + **Deliveries** – Amazon Pinpoint successfully delivered the email to the recipient's mail server\.
 + **Rejections** – Amazon Pinpoint accepted the email, determined that it contained malware, and rejected it\.
 Amazon Pinpoint didn't attempt to deliver the email to the recipient's mail server\.